Decreasing subsequences and Viennot for oscillating tableaux: Viennot's geometric construction and decreasing subsequences

 For completeness, we also recall Viennot's proof of the increasing subsequence case of Theorem \ref{thm:longest}.

 \begin{prop} The number of columns in $\RS(w)$ equals the length of the longest increasing subsequence. \end{prop}

-\begin{proof} Note that the number of columns is equal to the number of $c_1$-colored lattice paths in the Viennot diagram for $w$.
+\begin{proof} By Theorem \ref{thm:V}, the number of columns is equal to the number of $c_1$-colored shadow lines in the Viennot diagram for $w$.

-We may produce an increasing subsequence with one $c_1$-colored outer corner for each lattice path as follows.
-Start with any outer corner on the ``innermost'' $c_1$-colored lattice path (i.e. the lattice path that intersects the line $b=k+1$ at the largest $t$ value).
-Travel down from this point until intersecting the next $c_1$-colored lattice path, then to the left until an outer corner is reached.
-Continuing in this way, we identify an outer corner on each $c_1$ colored lattice path, and this sequence of outer corners is increasing by construction.
+We may produce an increasing subsequence with one outer corner on each $c_1$-colored shadow line as follows.
+Start with any outer corner on the ``innermost'' $c_1$-colored shadow line (i.e. the $c_1$-colored shadow line that intersects the line $b=k+1$ at the largest $t$ value).
+Travel down from this point until intersecting the next $c_1$-colored shadow line, then to the left until an outer corner is reached.
+Continuing in this way, we identify an outer corner on each $c_1$ colored shadow line, and this sequence of outer corners is increasing by construction.

-Conversely, the entries of any increasing subsequence determine outer corners that must lie on distinct $c_1$-colored lattice paths (since the lattice paths in a Viennot diagram always travel downward and rightward), so the length of any increasing subsequence is bounded above by the number of $c_1$-colored lattice paths. \end{proof}
+Conversely, the entries of any increasing subsequence determine outer corners that must lie on distinct $c_1$-colored shadow lines (since the shadow lines in a Viennot diagram always travel downward and rightward), so the length of any increasing subsequence is bounded above by the number of $c_1$-colored shadow lines. \end{proof}

+As presented in Definition \ref{def:Viennot1}, Viennot's construction has a manifest symmetry, given by reflection across the diagonal $t=b$, which immediately implies a celebrated and non-obvious property of the Robinson--Schensted correspondence: that interchanging the insertion and recording tableaux corresponds to taking the inverse of the corresponding permutation.
+However, for our generalization in \S \ref{sec:updown} it will be useful to break this symmetry, and view Viennot's construction as a certain timeline that encodes Schensted's bumping algorithm via the following alternative description.